Bob Holness: "Baker Street"

-Holness was the subject of an urban myth, claimed to have been initiated in the 1980s by broadcaster Stuart Maconie who, writing for the New Musical Express in a section called 'Believe It or Not', said that Holness had played the saxophone riff on Gerry Rafferty's 1978 song, "Baker Street".
-However, the actual performer was Raphael Ravenscroft.
-Tommy Boyd, among others, has disputed Maconie's claim to authorship of the rumour.
+Holness was the subject of an urban myth, claimed to have been initiated in the 1980s by broadcaster Stuart Maconie who, writing for the New Musical Express in a section called 'Believe It or Not', said that Holness had played the saxophone riff on Gerry Rafferty's 1978 song "Baker Street".
+The actual performer was Raphael Ravenscroft.
+Tommy Boyd has disputed Maconie's claim to authorship of the rumour, however, saying he was the first to make the claim, while a DJ on London's LBC, looking for false stories for a quiz.

 Personal life and death

 Holness met his wife, former actress Mary Rose Clifford, in repertory theatre in South Africa.
 The couple married in 1955 before they returned to England in 1961, originally living with Mary's family in London, before moving to Manchester.
 Three years later, the family relocated to north-west London, settling in Pinner.
-The pair had three children; a son, Jonathan, and two daughters, Carol Ann (aka Nancy Nova) and Ros, singers and members of the band Toto Coelo.
+The pair had three children: a son, Jonathan, and two daughters, Carol Ann (aka Nancy Nova) and Ros, singers and members of the band Toto Coelo.

-Holness gave his support to many charities, including the children's charities Teenage Cancer Trust, Young People's Trust for the Environment and National Children's Home (now Action for Children), of which he was Vice-President from 1994.
+Holness gave his support to many charities, including the children's charities Teenage Cancer Trust, Young People's Trust for the Environment and National Children's Home (now Action for Children), of which he was vice-president from 1994.

 On 24 November 2002, Holness suffered a major stroke, following which a brain scan revealed he had previously suffered a number of transient ischaemic attacks over several years.
 He also suffered from hearing loss.
 Holness was diagnosed with coeliac disease in 2005.
 In the last few years of his life he suffered from vascular dementia and was cared for by his family at their home in Pinner until the last two weeks of his life when he entered Denville Hall nursing home.
 On 6 January 2012, Holness' family announced that he had died earlier that day, in his sleep, at the age of 83.
 His wife died on 26 June 2020 in Pinner, London.
 He had seven grandchildren.